-Priority Four - Rare, Near Threatened and other species in need of monitoring:
+P4 Priority Four - Rare, Near Threatened and other species in need of monitoring:

-- (a) Rare.
+- a) Rare.
 Species that are considered to have been adequately surveyed, or for which sufficient knowledge is available, and that are considered not currently threatened or in need of special protection, but could be if present circumstances change.
-These species are usually represented on conservation lands. - (b) Near Threatened.
-Species that are considered to have been adequately surveyed and that do not qualify for Conservation Dependent, but that are close to qualifying for Vulnerable. (c) Species that have been removed from the list of threatened species during the past five - Species that have been removed from the list of threatened species during the past five Page 3 years for reasons other than taxonomy.
+These species are usually represented on conservation lands. - b) Near Threatened.
+Species that are considered to have been adequately surveyed and that do not qualify for Conservation Dependent, but that are close to qualifying for Vulnerable. - c) Species that have been removed from the list of threatened species during the past five years for reasons other than taxonomy.